ctkjose/moi3d/doc_scripting.md

 ## Commands ##

-Commands are scripts that add a functionality that we can invoke.
+Commands are scripts that add functionality that we can invoke.
 Commands are written in JavaScript and may define a UI in an HTML file. **MoI** uses javascript version [ES2009](https://www.w3schools.com/js/js_es5.asp) (ES5) so be mindful of the different functionality and syntax limitations of ES5 vs ES6.

 The name of the file becomes the name of the command.
-A command can be associated to a keyboard shortcut using the "Shortcuts" tab in the settings or editing the `[Shortcut Keys Mac]` or the `[Shortcut Keys]` of your "moi.ini".
-You can run a command in the small box at the bottom of the window showing the coordinates.
-Erase the contents, type the name of a command and press enter to execute the command.
+A command can be associated with a keyboard shortcut using the "Shortcuts" tab in the settings or editing the `[Shortcut Keys Mac]` or the `[Shortcut Keys]` of your "moi.ini".

+You can run a command in the small box (the coordinate XYZ box) at the bottom of the window showing the coordinates.
+Erase the contents, type the name of a command, and press enter to execute the command.

 From javascript we can use the API to execute a command: